floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid_advanced_config.md

 The name of the users and their roles are determined by so called claims stored in the JWTs which are provided by the IdP to Search Guard.
 You can control the mapping of these claims to user data using the following options:

-**subject_key:** The key in the JSON payload that stores the user's name.
+**user_mapping.subject:** The name of the JWT claim that stores the user's name.
 If not defined, the [subject](https://tools.ietf.org/html/rfc7519#section-4.1.2) registered claim is used.
 Most IdP providers use the `preferred_username` claim.
 Optional.
+You can also use a JSON path expression here.

-**roles_key:** The key in the JSON payload that stores the user's roles.
-The value of this key must be a comma-separated list of roles.
+**user_mapping.roles:** The name of the JWT claim that stores the user's roles.
+The value of this claim must be a comma-separated list of roles.
+You can also use a JSON path expression here.

+**user_mapping.attrs:** You can use this option to map JWT claims to Search Guard user attributes.
+See [below](#mapping-user-attributes) for details.
+Optional.

-**subject_pattern:**  A regular expression that defines the structure of an expected user name.
+**user_mapping.subject_pattern:**  A regular expression that defines the structure of an expected user name.
 You can use capturing groups to use only a certain part of the subject supplied by the JWT as the Search Guard user name.
 If the pattern does not match, login will fail.
 See [below](#using-only-certain-sections-of-a-jwt-subject-claim-as-user-name) for details.
 Optional, defaults to no pattern.

 ## TLS Settings